Rabies in cats: A comprehensive guide

 2. Disorientation and confusion:

-• The cat may appear confused and have difficulty finding its way.
+• The cat may appear confused and have difficulty finding its way around.

 3. Excessive salivation:

-• Cats at this stage often have difficulty swallowing and show increased salivation.
+• Cats at this stage often have difficulty swallowing and exhibit increased salivation.

 • Muscle twitching and cramps may occur in the face and extremities.